jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 #### Creation

-When a new aggregate is created, it must be constructed with a class factory method.
+When a new aggregate is created, it must be constructed using a class factory method.
 This method will then be called from the Application Layer when a new aggregate needs to be created.

 > Instantiating an aggregate using a constructor directly is not permitted from outside of the domain.